No-deal Brexit: Events of 2019

-In May 2019, the Speaker of the House of Commons advised that while a no-deal exit on 31 October 2019 was the current default position in law, it was not credible that Parliament could be deprived of the right to intervene should it wish to do so.
+In May 2019, the Speaker of the House of Commons, John Bercow, advised that while a no-deal exit on 31 October 2019 was the current default position in law, it was not credible that Parliament could be deprived of the right to intervene should it wish to do so.

 In July 2019 Boris Johnson became Prime Minister of the United Kingdom and Leader of the Conservative Party.
 The Department for Exiting the European Union, which had previously been responsible for Brexit negotiations, was refocused to concentrate on no-deal planning, with an additional £1 billion in funding for preparations for a no-deal Brexit.
 Johnson appointed Michael Gove to the Cabinet with the responsibility for co-ordination of planning across Government Departments for a no-deal Brexit, declaring that Gove would "turbo-charge" the UK's preparations for a no-deal Brexit on 31 October.

 In August 2019, The Guardian reported that British diplomats would pull out from the EU's decision making meetings "within days", under plans being drawn up by Downing Street.
 That newspaper also said in the same month that any attempt to bypass MPs could create a constitutional crisis.
 On 21 August 2019, Angela Merkel offered and Boris Johnson accepted a suggestion that the British Government should come up with a viable alternative to the backstop, and on the same day the President of France Emmanuel Macron indicated that no deal was the most likely Brexit outcome due to the inability of the UK to accept the withdrawal agreement.
 At an interview with the BBC at the 45th G7 summit in late August 2019 Johnson suggested that the chances of achieving a Brexit deal were now "touch and go".
 He had previously stated that the odds of a no-deal exit were "a million to one".
 On 28 August 2019, the Johnson ministry reopened negotiations on the withdrawal agreement, but set as a pre-condition that the Irish backstop must be scrapped before doing so, a condition to which the EU had declared it would not agree.

 On 30 October 2019, the day named as "exit day" in British legislation was changed to 31 January 2020 at 11.00 p.m.